slcs-jsc/jurassic/docs/manual/retrieval_theory.md

 - sensitivity to true atmospheric variations,
 - influence of the a priori information.

-JURASSIC computes averaging kernels and related diagnostic quantities that can be used to assess retrieval performance and information content.
+When retrieval error analysis and matrix output are enabled, JURASSIC computes averaging kernels and related diagnostic quantities that can be used to assess retrieval performance and information content.

 ---